benmvp/slides/2018/reactathon/why-react.md

 NOTES:
 - An app isn't anything without data, and we get that data by requesting it from an API
 - But what sort of API do we interact with?
-- Most of us are probably familiar with interacting with REST APIs
+- Most of us are probably familiar with interacting with REST APIs (`GET`, `POST`, `PUT` & `DELETE`)
+- We can use the new Fetch API
-- But GraphQL is alternative (and easier) way to retrieve data
+- But GraphQL is alternative (and easier) way to interact with an API
 - Relay & Apollo are 2 React clients to interface with GraphQL backeneds
 - Falcor is from Netflix and is a client and server-server side solution for doing pretty much the same thing